souvik4133x/Speech-Emotion-Recognition/README.md

-*This is a Simple chrome extension Where Someone Can detect their emotion with voice*/
+*This is a Simple chrome extension Where Someone Can detect their emotion with voice*